slinga-homebrew/Save-Game-Copier/README.md

 dd conv=notrunc if=sgc_original.iso of=sgc_modified.iso bs=1 count=32768
 ```

 2) If you are comfortable compiling SGC, you can also add saves at build time.
 Checkout SGC from source.
 Add your save game files (in a raw format) to cd/SATSAVES/ and recompile.
 Again read the instructions in "Save Game Format" so you have the correct type of file and filename.
 The newly built ISO will include your saves.

 ## Satiator Support
-I don't own a Satiator so my testing has solely been with the [Satiator Yabause fork](https://github.com/satiator/satiator-yabause).
-When using a Satiator:
+When using Satiator:
 * Make sure you upgrade to the latest firmware.
 There have been firmware fixes
 * Create a "SATSAVES" directory on the root of the drive.
 SGC is hardcoded to use that folder.
 Copy saves to and from that folder.
 * Saves must use the .BUP file extensions or they will not be visible.
 Filenames can be 11 characters + 3 more for the extension.

 ## MODE Support
+When using MODE:
 * Ensure you are running firmware >= 1.04
 * Create a "SATSAVES" directory on the root of the SD card.
 SGC is hardcoded to use that folder and the SD card HDD is not supported yet.
 * Saves must use the .BUP file extensions or they will not be visible.
 Filenames can be 11 characters + 3 more for the extension.
 * You must use the cue file named *game_cue_for_mode.cue* **INSTEAD OF** *game.cue* file.
 Ensure only 1 cue is present along with game.iso file.
 This is required because MODE needs a large TOC for the command interface.
+* Set the "Soft Reset" option to "Menu".

 ## Dumping Memory
-SGC also supports advanced feature to arbitrary dump memory.
+SGC also supports an advanced feature to dump arbitrary memory.
 This can allow you to dump:
 * Saturn BIOS (address: 0x80000, size: 0x80000)
 * Internal backup memory (address: 0x00180000, size: 0x001FFFFF)
 * Cartridge backup memory (address: 0x02000000, size: 0x01FFFFFF)